12 or 24 months full time

 Applicants whose first language is not English require IELTS 7.5 with a minimum of 7.0 in all sub-sections, which must be no more than two years old on starting the programme.
 No equivalent English language qualifications can be considered on this programme.

 The UK Border Agency (UKBA) has rules for international students regarding minimum English language requirements.

 International Students, consult your own government for funding.
 The University offers International Scholarships, and there are funding opportunities by external organisations available.

 Students should consult their employers for sponsorship opportunities.

 Visit our postgraduate application site.

-Please note: You will be required to pay a deposit of £1500 in order to secure your place after you have taken the interview, within 10 days after you are informed of having passed it.
+Please note: Within ten days of successfully completing your interview, you will be required to pay a deposit of £1,500 to secure your place.
 This will be offset against the tuition fees at registration.